 - Official National Board Dental Examination score report, sent directly from ADA.

 PLEASE NOTE: Photocopies or notarized copies of transcripts and NBDE score reports are not acceptable.
+Foreign transcripts and evaluations must be sent to the admissions office even if submitted via PASS.

 The completed UCSF application and supporting documentation should be mailed directly to: